About Dai Due

 We do not use vegetables and fruit grown far away, meats from factory farms, fish that are not from our waters, or foreign cheeses.

 We cook predominately with Texas olive oil, animal fats from hogs, beef, chicken, and duck, and organic butter.
-Refined vegetable oils are almost nonexistent in our kitchen.

 Almost all of our dry goods and vinegars are certified organic.
 We buy mostly organic grains and corn grown and milled in Texas.